The sport of snow-tubing involves many RISKS, DANGERS, and HAZARDS

 from both low and high energy impacts, even when a helmet is worn.

 - There is no double riding unless you have a child under 42 inches who MUST ride with their parent.

 - All long hair, ponytails, braids must be tied up and tucked in to avoice getting caught in towrope.

 - When you reach the bottom of the hill, move away quickly and always watch for other tubers coming down the hill when walking to tow rope.

-- No Scarves are allowed on the hills at anytime.
+- No Scarves are allowed on the hill at anytime.

 - Keep a distance of 10-15 feet between tubers going up the towrope.

-- No stopping on the towropes or hills at anytime.
+- No stopping on the towropes or hill at anytime.